hummingbot/hummingbot/documentation/docs/developers/tutorial/index.md

 Strategy parameters can be set in the `config_map` file.
 Each parameter (represented as dictionary key) is mapped to a `ConfigVar` type where developer can specify the name of the parameter, prompts that will be provided to the user, and validator that will check the values entered.

 ## 2. Get Order Book Strategy
 We will extend on what we built on step 1 and add a feature that will load the order book for a market.
-Specifically, a section of code is added in the format_status function which checks if there are any open orders.
+Specifically, a section of code is added in the `format_status` function which checks if there are any open orders.
+Additionally, `format_status` now displays data about the top bid/ask price.
 This part will help developers understand how to read data from different data frames.

 #### Order book data
 This strategy extends the Hello World Strategy by loading an order book in a given market.
 When the command `status` is executed, the strategy fetches and enumerates the order book data (maker orders) by retrieving the `active_orders` data frame for the market that the strategy is operating on.
 If there are no active orders, " No active maker orders." is printed.

+Note that the configuration prompt for question 2 has changed and the entered token now represents which order book is fetched.

+## 3. Perform Trade
+The Perform Trade extends the Get Order Book strategy by incorporating several new sections of code, specifically, `c_tick`, `c_place_orders`, `c_has_enough_balance`, and `c_process_markets`.
+The new code sections of code achieve the following:

+* Execute clock ticks & checks if markets are open and ready (`c_tick`)
+* Place market / limit orders (`c_place_orders`)
+* Check if the trader has a high enough balance to place the requested orders (`c_has_enough_balance`)
+* Process the market during various clock ticks (`c_process_markets`)

+In order to achieve the perform trade functionality, several configuration variables were added as well and `dev_2_perform_trade.pxd` reflects the updated Cython declarations.

+The `format_status` function now also has added functionality, displaying the following:
+* User’s balance of each asset in the trading pair
+* Current top bid/ask in the order book
+* Active orders
+* A warning if the user’s balance is insufficient to place the order

+The `history` command in the Hummingbot terminal now displays any trades resulting from placed orders.